amitshekhariitbhu/android-interview-questions/README.md

 #### Long-running Operations

-* **How to run parallel tasks in Java or Android, and get callback when all complete?**
+* **How to run parallel tasks in Java or Android, and get callback when all complete?** - [Long-running tasks in parallel with Kotlin Flow](https://amitshekhar.me/blog/long-running-tasks-in-parallel-with-kotlin-flow)

 * **Why should you avoid to run non-ui code on the main thread?** - [Learn from here](https://developer.android.com/training/multiple-threads/communicate-ui)